Structure of sets which are well approximated by zero sets of harmonic polynomials: Relative size of the low order part of a polynomial

 \begin{proof} Let $p:\RR^n\rightarrow\RR$ be a polynomial of degree $d\geq 1$, let $x\in\RR^n$, and let $0\leq k<d$.
 Write $\tilde p=p^{(x)}_k+\dots + p^{(x)}_0$ for the low order part of $p$ at $x$.
 Then, by repeated use of Corollary \ref{c:height} and the $i$-homogenity of each $p^{(x)}_i$, we have that for all $r>0$ and $s\in(0,1)$, where the implicit constants depend on only $n$ and $k$.
 It immediately follows that where the implied constant depends only on $n$ and $k$, and therefore, may be chosen to only depend on $n$ and $d$.
 The other inequality follows similarly and is left to the reader. \end{proof}

 We end with a statement about the joint continuity of $\widehat{\zeta}_k(p,x,r)$.
-Both Remark \ref{r:coeff} and Lemma \ref{zetacts} follow from elementary considerations; for some sample details, the reader may consult the proof of an analogous statement for $\zeta_k(p,x,r)$ in \cite[Lemma 2.8]{badgerflatpoints}.
+Lemma \ref{zetacts} follow from elementary considerations; for some sample details, the reader may consult the proof of an analogous statement for $\zeta_k(p,x,r)$ in \cite[Lemma 2.8]{badgerflatpoints}.

 \begin{definition} A sequence of polynomials $(p^i)_{i=1}^\infty$ in $\RR^n$ converges \emph{in coefficients} to a polynomial $p$ in $\RR^n$ if $d=\max_i \deg p^i<\infty$ and $H(p-p^i)\rightarrow 0$ as $i\rightarrow\infty$.\end{definition}